dhis2-metadata/IDS_MPOX/docs/mpox_agg-design.md

 If there is a need to disaggregate the percentage by specific age/sex group, a separate indicator with that particular group in the numerator has to be created.
 The denominator should represent the total.
 This value can either be aggregated using a predictor or extracted from the corresponding tracker (if used).

-If age/sex disaggregations are not required for the indicator, this note can be disregarded
+If age/sex disaggregations are not required for the indicator, this note can be disregarded.

 ### Dashboard